Board Members

 • Lee Spyrou

-Lee Spyrou is the newest member of our board.
 Lee is an avid fisher and brings a wealth of experience and expertise to our organisation.

 Read More

 Lee has been fishing since she was a child, and her love for the sport has only grown stronger over the years.
 She is passionate about sustainable fishing practices and protecting our waterways for future generations.
-Lee’s commitment to the environment and her extensive knowledge of fishing makes her a valuable addition to the VRFish board.
+Lee’s commitment to the environment and her extensive knowledge of fishing makes her a valuable addition to the VRFish Board.

 • Jingjing Nan